Newsletter winter 2023 – An inspiring visit to NY

 MODELLING DUBLIN

-We develop an optimization model within the TIMES-framework.
+We developed an optimization model within the TIMES framework.

 NEUTRAL SCENARIOS

-Energy Modelling Lab is developing a series of CO2-neutral scenarios for cooling and heating in Dublin.
+Energy Modelling Lab developed a series of CO2-neutral scenarios for cooling and heating in Dublin.

-In this way we can find the perfect fit for each district.
+In this way, we can identify the perfect fit for each district.

 Project: TEN21